python-semantic-release/python-semantic-release/docs/commands.rst

 ``semantic-release`` does not allow interspersed arguments and options, which means that the options for ``semantic-release`` are not necessarily accepted one of the subcommands.
-In particular, the :ref:`cmd-main-options-noop` and :ref:`verbosity <cmd-main-options-verbosity>` flags must be given to the top-level ``semantic-release`` command, before the name of the subcommand.
+In particular, the :ref:`cmd-main-option-noop` and :ref:`cmd-main-option-verbosity` flags must be given to the top-level ``semantic-release`` command, before the name of the subcommand.

 For example: